dnewcome/webpipes/README.md

 # About
 Webpipes aims to bring the Unix tradition of combining tools using pipes to the web with a request syntax that is modeled on the traditional Unix shell.
-The goal of Webpipes to enable development of composable web softwaree usable from any http user agent including common web browsers as well as scripting tools.
+The goal of Webpipes to enable development of composable web software usable from any http user agent including common web browsers as well as scripting tools.

 # Motivation
 REST gave us a widely understood api for interacting with single servers on the web, but coordinating requests across multiple servers requires that the caller cache or forward data between all participants.